 Your waist and your curves are in your favor.
 And hey, any features in common with Rihanna are a great thing.
 The key is to bring your upper body into balance with your hips.

 Fortunately, this is relatively easy to accomplish.
 Look for details up top, like a beaded halter or crystal details on the neckline.
-You can also go for a dress that draws attention to the bust, like a sweetheart neckline.
+You can also wear a dress that draws attention to the bust, like a sweetheart neckline.

 Regardless of your choice on top, avoid dresses that are 100% body-hugging (hint: no mermaid or trumpet dresses).
 Instead, reach for skirts that skim your lower half.

-You’re all-around consistent if you have a rectangular or boxy body type, a la Anne Hathaway, or Keira Knightley.
-Your measurements for your waist, hips, and bust are all pretty much equal.
+You’re all-around consistent if you have a rectangular or boxy body type, a la Anne Hathaway or Keira Knightley.
+Your waist, hips, and bust measurements are all pretty much equal.
 As such, the best dresses create the illusion of a defined figure.